 - MoneyGram’s exchange rate may be 1 USD = 0.768 GBP

 Exchange rates is where TransferWise shines.
 It’s one of the only money transfer services that offers you the mid-market rate.
-So if you’re sending $1,000 to the UK and the mid-market rate is 1 USD = 0.82 EUR, that’s the rate you’re going to get.
+So if you’re sending $1,000 to the UK and the mid-market rate is 1 USD = 0.82 GBP, you’ll get that rate.

 Delivery speed varies with transfer options.
 At an agent location or by phone, your transfer could be delivered in minutes (though with higher costs).
 In general, your cheaper options will take two to four business days for receipt.